An Introduction To The Sternum Or Breastbone

-The sternum plays a very significant role in normal functioning of body.
-The sternum is connected to the rib by coastal cartilage to complete the ribcage circle.
-The ribcage circle thus formed protects the vital organs like heart, lungs and major blood vessels, from physical damage.
+The sternum plays a very significant role in the normal functioning of the body.
+The sternum is connected to the rib by coastal cartilage to complete the rib cage circle.
+The rib cage circle thus formed protects the vital organs like the heart, lungs, and major blood vessels from physical damage.

-The fracture of the breastbone is called sternum fracture.
-The incidence of breastbone fracture is more common in females than in males.
-Sternum fracture is commonly noted in adults over the age of 50 years.
-Children are less prone to sternum fracture.
+A fracture of the breastbone is called a sternum fracture.
+The incidence of breastbone fractures is higher in females than in males.
+A sternum fracture is commonly noted in adults over the age of 50 years.
+Children are less prone to sternum fractures.

-The signs and symptoms of breastbone fracture include the following :
+The signs and symptoms of a breastbone fracture include the following :

 - A crunching sound or grinding noise at the site of the injury.